 Angular 4 is the third version of AngularJS.
-It is a MVC based Javascript library that was acquired by Google soon after its release in 2009.
+It is an MVC-based Javascript library that was acquired by Google soon after its release in 2009.
 Angular provides ways to develop web applications supported across all platforms.
 One benefit is that since Angular and Firebase are both Google products, they have strong compatibility.
-Based off some tutorials we reviewed, it requires little effort to integrate Firebase into Angular.
 Another benefit is Angular has two-way binding, meaning it provides ways to keep frontend data synchronized between the database and frontend clients.
 Angular also has a large development community, with external libraries being added every day.
-It is also important to note that members of the team have extensive experience using angular to create web applications.
+It is also important to note that as an added benefit, members of the team have extensive experience using Angular to create web applications.
+The drawbacks of using Angular are its learning curve and its maturity.
+Angular is verbose and can be complex to learn: although most of our team members have experience the complexity is increased for team members without experience.
+Also, Angular has gone through significant paradigm changes between AngularJS (original version) and Angular 4.
+Although many developers are involved in the community, the structure of code and paradigm is relatively new.